Blue5479/android_device_zte_p653n11/README.md

 3. Profit

 # What Doesn't Work
-Touch (Too lazy to patch the kernel)
+Touchscreen (Too lazy to patch the kernel)